6 Tips to Perfect Your Gravity Forms Datepicker

 5. Require a future date

 The default Gravity Forms Datepicker allows a user to pick any date.
 When building order, delivery, or booking forms, a future date should be the only option.
-Use GF Limit Dates to require a future date for your Datepicker.
+Use GP Limit Dates to require a future date for your Datepicker.

 You can even set the date to be further in the future based on the current date.
 Simply insert a date modifier after the current date.
-GF Limit Dates accepts any PHP relative format.
+GP Limit Dates accepts any PHP relative format.

 Setting the minimum date to further in the future is useful in a variety of circumstances, such as: